 For most people, a steel building project is one of the most important construction projects in their lifetime.
 Don’t risk it by buying from an unknown source.
 Ask the company you’re working with if they are an actual manufacturer/fabricator, if they have their own manufacturing facility, and if they only use American steel.
 Hint: The answer to all the previous questions should be a resounding YES.

 2.)
 How can I protect myself from steel price increases?

 Let’s face it – because of the retroactive anti-dumping tariffs, steel prices are on the rise.
 But don’t let that sway your decision to go with the most durable, flexible and versatile construction solution on the planet.
 Steel buildings are still usually half the cost of traditional construction methods, and can be erected in half the time.
 A manufacturer like Armstrong Steel can offer some shelter from price increases caused by a volatile marketplace.
 Just lock in your order with an engineering payment, and begin working with a dedicated project manager.
-You gain the security of the current steel price.
-If you want to add steel to your project, you’ll only pay for steel at the rate at which you locked in your price.

 Because certain manufacturers handle all of the work of designing, engineering and fabricating a steel building without incorporating a third party, you can keep track of your steel building project at every step.
 If you want to make changes to your building, you can communicate with your project manager and customize your steel building to your liking.

 There are so many options in the steel building industry.
 It’s worth it to do your research and find a supplier who only offers American-made steel and refuses to work – or be aligned with – foreign companies.
 Be prepared to ask the tough questions and accept the only answer: purchase American-made steel from an American manufacturer.
 Don’t put your trust in the unknown and risk the trouble that comes with a cheap steel building.

 « Should You Be Choosing Your Own Steel Building Accessories?